-9. The Task Force will consist of sovereign states and international institutions, or their designates.
+- 8. As indicated in previous versions of the Task Force TORs, as the work of the Task Force evolves, the Membership of the Task Force also needs to evolve. - 9.
+The Task Force will consist of sovereign states and international institutions, or their designates.
 Members will be representative of key international constituencies that will generate and use TOSSD data e.g. TOSSD-eligible countries; bilateral and multilateral providers; and Northern and South-South providers.
 They will bring to the Task Force their technical expertise drawn from both national statistical offices and the development community.
 The Task Force may also include independent experts as permanent members.

-10. In line with the objective of increasing ownership of TOSSD at the global level, the Task Force will seek to expand its membership as from January 2019.
+- 10. In line with the objective of increasing ownership of TOSSD at the global level, the Task Force will continue to expand its membership.
 While any country or organisation is welcome to join, special attention will be paid to ensuring a balance in terms of representation from: TOSSD-eligible and provider countries; Northern and South-South providers, development policy and statistical practitioners.
-Special attention will also be paid to ensure adequate representation of multilateral organisations, in particular UN agencies.
-As and when the number of members exceeds 35, the Task Force will review its modes of deliberation to ensure its decision-making processes remain effective.

-11. The Task Force will be led by [two co-Chairs][a Chair and two Vice-Chairs], representative of the Task Force membership among i) TOSSD-eligible countries; ii) Northern and South-South providers; and iii) Multilateral organisations.
+Special attention will also be paid to ensure adequate representation of multilateral organisations, in particular UN agencies and other development actors.
+As the number of members increases, the Task Force will review its modes of deliberation to ensure its decision-making processes remain effective. - 11.
+The Task Force will be led by two co-Chairs representative of the Task Force membership among i) TOSSD-eligible countries; ii) Northern and South-South providers; and iii) Multilateral organisations.